sabrinahu5/CS50-Final-Project/DESIGN.md

 # BACKEND
 To ensure Subscriptify runs smoothly, we used a combination of Python, Flask and SQL components to keep track of our users' data.
 The first component we completed for the backend of our website was creating subscribe.db, a database that keeps track of users and their current subscriptions, in SQL.
 Within subscribe.db, we have two tables, users and transactions:
 - users: The table users records the information of each individual user, and has the following fields for each user:
-    - id (the user's unique ID number),
+    - id: the user's unique ID number
     - firstname
     - lastname
     - email